What Do People Use For Home Recording Studio Flooring?

 He continues, “The only drawback I can see, is a slight clacking sound when you walk on the tiles.
 This can be avoided by putting down a thin layer of rolled rubber under the tiles, something I may do in the future if the sound becomes problematic.
 All in all, money well spent.”

-This flooring is available in numerous colors, and offers a rugged and durable flooring surface that is available for less than $4 per square foot.
+This flooring is available in numerous colors, and offers a rugged and durable flooring surface.

 In his review, Ron writes, “We chose the portable flooring primarily as carpet protector for the new carpet we just put in our sanctuary.
 We needed something that would support a baby grand piano and the bell choir equipment and allow them to be moved around without damaging the backing on the carpet.
 After we decided to order the flooring, our musicians informed us that the sound quality of the instruments would be enhanced by being on a hard surface, thus an added benefit.
 The flooring is working extremely well and really compliments the new carpeting.”

 Just like Ron pointed out, since this modular flooring snaps together to float over an existing floor, it’s a music or recording studio flooring option that can quickly and easily be installed over it.
 It looks like authentic hardwood, but it can be used for permanent or temporary installations and has a commercial grade vinyl surface that never needs to be refinished, as it is scratch and stain-resistant.
 The flooring is also waterproof, nonabsorbent, and resistant to mold, mildew, and bacteria.
-Available at less than $7 per square foot, it’s also extremely affordable.
+It’s also extremely affordable.

 What Foam Recording Studio Flooring Products Do People Use?